 Do you want to have any photos or illustrations in the main design of your site (you will also be able to add images to each page of your site).
-A fantastic source of images is iStockPhoto – for only $1.50 per image you can select from a range of more than 2 million images.
-Just click on the button below to go straight there:
+A fantastic source of images is iStockPhoto – here you can select from a range of more than 2 million images.

 Do you have a logo or other branding materials?
 If so, please send them to us and we will ensure your web design captures the essence of that branding.
 If you don’t, now is a great time to have your business branding created.
 You will be amazed at how affordable our logo and stationery design packages are.
 The logo will set the tone for the website design – and your branding can then be consistent across all your marketing, sales and information materials.

 You don’t have to answer all the questions – just answer the ones that are most relevant for you.
 You can fill it in on your computer, then save it and email it back to us.
-Alternatively, you can print it and fax it back to us (08 8121 8572) and we will take it from there.
 If you have any questions about the form, just call us on 1300 656 902.

 Step 2 – Make Some More Decisions